jondgoodwin/cone/PLAN.md

 or [WebGL-based WebAssembly modules](http://cone.jondgoodwin.com/example/index.html).

 At this point, Cone's implemented features are largely richer than C's core features (although there are still gaps).
-There are several ways to gain a sense of what it supports and does not support:
+There are several ways to find out what it does, and does not, support:

 - The "Feature Status" section below gives a high-level view of which features are working or not.
 - A more detailed understanding can be gleaned from the robust language reference documentation.